Ana Bailão: 2023 mayoral by-election

-Following the resignation of Mayor John Tory, Bailão was widely speculated to be a potential candidate in the upcoming mayoral by-election.
+Following the resignation of Mayor John Tory, Bailão was widely speculated to be a potential candidate in the then-upcoming mayoral by-election.
 She explored launching a campaign with political strategists Tom Allison and Nick Kouvalis, who both advised Tory's campaigns.

 On March 17, 2023, Bailão announced her intention to run for mayor of Toronto.

 Bailão has proposed reversing Toronto Transit Commission (TTC) budget cuts by uploading the city's municipal expressways – the Don Valley Parkway and Gardiner Expressway – to the provincial government, which would annually save $200 million.
 She highlighted the need to boost ridership back to pre-pandemic levels.
 Bailão also discussed expanding cellular service in the TTC subway system, describing it as a "convenience and safety issue", and stated that telecom providers have a "duty" to work with the city, which major firms have refused to do.

 She has indicated she does not support the new strong-mayor powers brought in by the province which allow by-laws that align with provincial priorities to be passed with one-third support on council and disagrees with Tory, who requested them.
 However, she indicated that she supports the new powers which enhances the mayor's influence over the city budget, including the power to veto amendments.

+She came in second in the election with 32.46% of the vote, losing to Olivia Chow.

+Build Canada Homes

+In September 2025, Prime Minister Mark Carney appointed Bailão as the head of Build Canada Homes.

 Corporate career

-Bailão joined Canadian real estate company Dream Unlimited in January 2023 as the Head of Affordable Housing.
+Bailão joined Canadian real estate company Dream Unlimited in January 2023 as the Head of Affordable Housing and Public Affairs.
 She resigned from her position with Dream Unlimited after announcing her intention to run for mayor of Toronto.

-Personal life

-Impaired driving charge
+Legal issues

-On October 16, 2012, Bailão was charged with impaired driving and driving with a blood alcohol content over the legal limit.
+On October 16, 2012, Bailão was charged with impaired driving.
+As per Bailão, she was driving with a blood alcohol content of 0.130%, over the legal limit of 0.08%.
 After initially saying she would fight the charges she later reversed her decision and pleaded guilty to the charge of being above the legal limit, saying, "I made a bad choice.
 I take full responsibility for that and I accept the consequences."
 The charge of impaired driving was dropped.
 Mayor Rob Ford commented on the incident and said, "Ana is a good local councillor, she works hard and represents her residents well at City Hall.
 I look forward to continuing to work with her on council."
-She received a 12-month licence suspension and a fine.
+She was convicted for having a blood alcohol content in excess of the legal limit and was sentenced to a 12-month licence suspension and a fine.